 Waters then goes on to bring up his departure and subsequent clashes with Gilmour: “David thinks he owns it, I think he thinks that because I left the band in 1985 that he owns Pink Floyd, that he is Pink Floyd, and that I’m irrelevant.”

-The conclusion of all of this boils down to Waters’ video is he remarks people are asking why Gilmour is using his platform to promote his family’s work, but not his former bandmate’s, saying “why do we have to sit and watch Polly Samson for year after year, month after month, day after day, and the Von Trapps reading us excerpts from their novels to get us to go to sleep at night.
+Waters concludes his video by noting that fans are asking why Gilmour is using his platform to promote his family’s work, but not his former bandmate’s, saying “why do we have to sit and watch Polly Samson for year after year, month after month, day after day, and the Von Trapps reading us excerpts from their novels to get us to go to sleep at night.
 And yet, we don’t get to hear about anything Rogers is doing … this is wrong.”
 Then, somewhat jokingly – “We should rise up!
 Or, just change the name of the band to Spinal Tap.
 Then everything will be hunky dory.”

 He closes the video with a message of peace and unity to his fans – however his dissatisfaction with the content being hosted on the Pink Floyd website (and social media, as he clarifies in the video’s description) is clear.